rohan818/LearningCMS-DjangoApp/README.md

-# E-Learning Platform with CMS
+# E-Learning Platform with CMS using Django

 This Django-based e-learning platform offers a robust Content Management System (CMS) for instructors to create and manage courses with flexibility.
 Utilizing model inheritance and generic relations, the platform supports a wide range of course content types.
 It features a comprehensive student registration system, enrollment management, a RESTful API, and a real-time chat server for students using Django Channels, enhancing the learning experience with asynchronous communication.